mocs524/greybus-spec/source/special.rst

 Greybus DME Peer Get Request
 """"""""""""""""""""""""""""
-This can be used by the AP to query specific attributes located in the |unipro| stack of an Interface.
-The SVC returns the value of the DME attribute requested.
+<GYBS.A.0202.001>This can be used by the AP to query specific attributes
+located in the |unipro| stack of an Interface.</GYBS.A.0202.001> The SVC returns the value of the DME attribute requested.

 .. figtable::
     :nofig: